Understanding the SOAP Protocol

 A SOAP message is an ordinary XML document containing the following elements.
 Message can be either a request message or a response message.

-After setting up the workspace which we had performed in the last tutorial, we have to create projects, test suites, test cases in order to test a given web service.
-Let us understand the steps involved in doing the same.
+After setting up the workspace which we had performed in the last tutorial, we have to create SoapUI project structure, test suites, test cases in order to test a given web service.
+Let us understand a SoapUI Project example to create a new SOAP project.

 - Enter the Project Name